I know why you landed up here. Without wasting your time, let’s try finding the problem and fixing it. Hope you can recover your Twitter Account.

 Spam can be a variety of things if you ask Twitter.
 They’re also pretty vague in their rules because they want to have maximum ability to be able to maintain order on their platform.

-It also happens is you keep tweeting the same message over and over again.
+- The above point is valid if you keep tweeting the same message over and over again.
 Or keep retweeting the same message.

-A lot of people have gotten their accounts suspended for that behavior.
+A lot of people have gotten their accounts suspended for this specific behavior.

 Automating is oftentimes used in a way that’s totally fine.
 As long as you as the user perform an action to automate that particular thing.
 That means you can schedule and automate your tweeting if someone writes your tweets by hand and imports them into a scheduling tool (like Hypefury).